David B. Collinge

 The major new area concerns endophytic fungal interactions, which stand to uncover defining principles in crop protection and plant tolerances across a wide range of biotic and abiotic stresses.
 Our research further looks to investigate how fungi and plants interact and manipulate each other resulting in different lifestyles ranging from biotrophic, hemibiotrophic and necrotrophic pathogenic interactions through commensal endophytic and rhizospheric interactions.

-This research effort has been published in over 90 refereed international publications to date giving an H-index of 34.
+This research effort has been published in over 100 refereed international publications to date giving an H-index of 42.
 He is also active in the public debate drawing attention to the importance of plant diseases and plant biotechnology in developing sustainable food security.